2016 World Series

 The Cubs defeated the Indians 4–3 to capture their first World Series championship since 1908, and their first while playing at Wrigley Field.
 The deciding seventh game, won by Chicago 8–7 in ten innings, was the fifth World Series Game 7 to go into extra innings, and the first since 1997 (which, coincidentally, the Indians also lost).
 It was also the first Game 7 to have a rain delay, which occurred as the 10th inning was about to start.
 The Cubs became the sixth team to come back from a 3–1 deficit to win a best-of-seven World Series.

-The Cubs, playing in their 11th World Series overall and their first since 1945, won their third championship and first since 1908, ending the longest world championship drought in North American professional sports history.
+The Cubs, playing in their 11th World Series overall and their first since 1945, won their third championship and first since 1908, ending the longest championship drought in North American professional sports history.
 It was the Indians' sixth appearance in the World Series and their first since 1997, with their last Series win having come in 1948.
 Cleveland manager Terry Francona, who had previously won World Series titles with the Boston Red Sox in 2004 and 2007, fell short in his bid to become the third manager to win his first three trips to the Fall Classic, after Casey Stengel and Joe Torre.